 - Loss of consciousness.

-The leading causes of Traumatic Brain Injury include:-
+Some of the leading causes of Traumatic Brain Injury include:

 - Car accidents

 - Blows to the head

 - Sports injuries

 In the military, the leading causes of Traumatic Brain Injury are bullets, fragments, blasts, falls, motor vehicle crashes, and assaults.